TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 at lms/core/backend.scala.
 The LMS Graph is constructed by `class GraphBuilder` at lms/core/backend.scala.

-Besides the basic functionality of storing nodes, searching nodes by symbols, and generating fresh symbols, GraphBuilder offers two keys functionalities
+Besides the basic functionalities of storing nodes, searching nodes by symbols, and generating fresh symbols, GraphBuilder offers two key functionalities:

 1. Building nodes by the @reflect*@ family of methods.
 2. Building blocks by the @reify*@ family of methods.